robsontenorio/vue-api-query/docs/content/en/building-the-query.md

   </code-block>
 </code-group>

 Just for convenience, it's possible to make Static calls.
-We are going to use this approach from now on.
+We are going to use this approach from now on:

 <code-group>
   <code-block label="Query" active>